Electrify Your Ride!

 How to find electric bikes.
-You can find an RTC Bike Share station that has electric bikes available by visiting the RTC Bike Share website Station Map or the BCycle mobile app and looking for a green lightning bolt symbol on the station icon.
-For the duration of the pilot, there is no additional cost associated with using RTC Electric Bikes.
-Pending availability, you will be able to check out an electric bike the same way you check out any other RTC Bike Share bike, regardless of which pass type you have.
+RTC Bike Share stations that have electric bikes docked at them will display a green lightning bolt symbol above the station icon on the RTC Bike Share website Station Map or the RTC Bike Share mobile app.
+For an additional $1 unlocking fee per ride, you will be able to check out an electric bike the same way you check out the RTC Bike Share classic bikes.

 Have More Questions?
 We’ve Got Answers!

 How is an RTC Electric Bike different from an RTC Bike Share classic bike?

 How do I find and check out an RTC Electric Bike?

 You can locate RTC Bike Share stations that have electric bikes by checking the Station Map Page on the RTC Bike Share website or in the BCycle app.
 Stations that have RTC Electric Bikes docked at them will show a green lightning bolt above the station icon.

 You can use your phone number look-up at the kiosk or the BCycle mobile app to check out an RTC Electric Bike, the same way you check out any other RTC Bike Share bike.